General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

 \subsection{Ancestry in finite populations}

-In this section, we answer question (Q1) at the level of finite populations.
-We proceed in a heuristic manner.
-The hope is that this provides some intuition for the definitions at the infinite population level, see Definition~\ref{def:asg} and~\ref{def:asp} below.
+In this section we describe a natural ancestral process for the Moran model introduced in Section \ref{s2.1}.
+In particular, this answers~(Q1) at the level of finite populations.

-For $(\beta,p)\in E^m$ and $\mu\in\Ms_f([N]_0)$, the $(\beta, p,\mu)$-Moran model admits a natural graphical representation as an interactive particle system, see Fig.~\ref{fig:representASG}.
+The Moran model admits a natural graphical representation as an interactive particle system, see Fig.~\ref{fig:representASG}.
 Here, individuals are represented by pieces of horizontal lines.
 Forward time runs from left to right.
-Squares indicate which lines are involved in an $\ell$-replacement ($\ell\in \, ]m]$): a black square marks the individual that is replaced, and white squares mark the other potential parents.
-Circles indicate which lines are involved in a $r$-reproduction (for $r\in[N]$): a black circle marks the individual that reproduces and white circles mark the individuals that are replaced by its offspring.
-These graphical elements arise in the picture according to the arrival times of independent Poisson processes (the rates can be worked out easily from the definition of the Moran model).
+Squares indicate which lines are involved in an $\ell$-interaction: a black square marks the individual that initiated the selection, and white squares mark the other potential parents.
+Circles indicate which lines are involved in an $r$-reproduction: a black circle marks the individual that reproduces and white circles mark the individuals that are replaced by its offspring.
+These graphical elements arise in the picture according to the arrival times of independent Poisson processes (the rates can be worked out from the definition of the Moran model).

-So far, this procedure provides a construction of an untyped particle system.
-Given an initial type configuration, types propagate forward in time along the untyped particle system according to the (random) colouring procedure described in Section \ref{s2.1}.
+So far this procedure provides a construction of an untyped particle system.
+Assume that we have constructed the particle picture in $[-t,0]$.
+Given an initial type configuration (that is, a type assigned to each line at forward time~$-t$), types propagate forward in time along the untyped particle system according to the (random) colouring procedure described in Section~\ref{s2.1}.

-Genealogical structures are extracted from the particle picture as follows.
-Start with a sample of~$n$ individuals that is chosen at time $t=0$ and trace back the set of their potential ancestors by reading the graphical picture from right to left, see Fig.~\ref{fig:representASG}.
-Assume there are currently~$n$ potential ancestors in the graph.